awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-metrics.md

                               (Total MiB of memory registered by container instances in cluster)
 ```

 When you run a task in a cluster, Amazon ECS parses its task definition and reserves the aggregate CPU units and MiB of memory that is specified in its container definitions\.
 Each minute, Amazon ECS calculates the number of CPU units and MiB of memory that are currently reserved for each task that is running in the cluster\.
 The total amount of CPU and memory reserved for all tasks running on the cluster is calculated, and those numbers are reported to CloudWatch as a percentage of the total registered resources for the cluster\.
-If you specify a soft limit \(`memoryReservation`\), then it will be used to calculate the amount of reserved memory\.
+If you specify a soft limit \(`memoryReservation`\), then it is used to calculate the amount of reserved memory\.
 Otherwise, the hard limit \(`memory`\) is used\.
 For more information about hard and soft limits, see [Task Definition Parameters](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definitions)\.

 For example, a cluster has two active container instances registered, a `c4.4xlarge` instance and a `c4.large` instance\.
 The `c4.4xlarge` instance registers into the cluster with 16,384 CPU units and 30,158 MiB of memory\.
 The `c4.large` instance registers with 2,048 CPU units and 3,768 MiB of memory\.
 The aggregate resources of this cluster are 18,432 CPU units and 33,926 MiB of memory\.

 If a task definition reserves 1,024 CPU units and 2,048 MiB of memory, and ten tasks are started with this task definition on this cluster \(and no other tasks are currently running\), a total of 10,240 CPU units and 20,480 MiB of memory are reserved, which is reported to CloudWatch as 55% CPU reservation and 60% memory reservation for the cluster\.

 The illustration below shows the total registered CPU units in a cluster and what their reservation and utilization means to existing tasks and new task placement\.
-The lower \(Reserved, utilized\) and center \(Reserved, not utilized\) blocks represent the total CPU units that are reserved for the existing tasks that are running on the cluster, or the `CPUReservation` CloudWatch metric\.
+The lower \(Reserved, used\) and center \(Reserved, not used\) blocks represent the total CPU units that are reserved for the existing tasks that are running on the cluster, or the `CPUReservation` CloudWatch metric\.
 The lower block represents the reserved CPU units that the running tasks are actually using on the cluster, or the `CPUUtilization` CloudWatch metric\.
 The upper block represents CPU units that are not reserved by existing tasks; these CPU units are available for new task placement\.
-Existing tasks can utilize these unreserved CPU units as well, if their need for CPU resources increases\.
+Existing tasks can use these unreserved CPU units as well, if their need for CPU resources increases\.
 For more information, see the [cpu](task_definition_parameters.md#ContainerDefinition-cpu) task definition parameter documentation\.

 ![\[Cluster CPU reservation and utilization\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/telemetry.png)

 ## Cluster Utilization<a name="cluster_utilization"></a>

 Cluster utilization is measured as the percentage of CPU and memory that is used by all Amazon ECS tasks on a cluster when compared to the aggregate CPU and memory that was registered for each active container instance in the cluster\.
-This metric is only utilized on clusters with tasks or services using the Standard launch type and is not compatible with any using the Fargate launch type\.
+This metric is only used on clusters with tasks or services using the EC2 launch type\.
+It is not supported on clusters with tasks using the Fargate launch type\.

 ```
                                   (Total CPU units used by tasks in cluster) x 100